-- Clearance of alien vegetation from an area around the wetland as designated in a precompliance Notice issued by the DFFE; - Removal of cement factory wastes which have been dumped into the designated wetland area. - Re-establishment of soil profiles including a 30 m wide wetland channel; - Re-establishment of indigenous vegetation in the affected area; and - Installation of a supplementary water supply to the wetland from a nearby disused mine pit.
+- Clearance of alien vegetation from an area around the wetland as designated in a precompliance Notice issued by the DFFE; - Removal of all cement factory wastes which have been dumped into the designated wetland area as apparent in historic aerial imagery. - Re-establishment of soil profiles including a 30 m wide wetland channel which must be within the original wetland area; - Re-establishment of indigenous vegetation in the affected areas defined by the Precompliance Notice issued to Lafarge on 27/11/2020 as well as a further area downstream toward the Manana Road; and - Installation of a supplementary water supply to the wetland from a nearby disused mine pit.